-Hemorrhagic Stroke Malpractice Lawyer
+Hemorrhagic Stroke Malpractice Lawyers

-Have You Unduly Suffered Because of a Misdiagnosis?
+Have You Unduly Suffered Because Of A Misdiagnosis?

 A stroke usually occurs when blood flow to a part of the brain is cut or reduced.
 There are usually two forms of stroke, ischemic (associated with clotting) and hemorrhagic.
 While rare, hemorrhagic strokes can be very dangerous.
 This form of stroke occurs when a blood vessel in the brain ruptures or bursts.
 The internal bleeding means that less blood is actually reaching vital parts of the body, especially the brain.
 During hemorrhagic strokes, the excessive bleeding causes pressure on the brain tissue, which can lead to damage.
 This is a rare condition that only happens to 13% of stroke victims, according to the American Heart Association.
 Given the severity of the stroke, it is imperative that doctors work quickly and skillfully.
 Unfortunately, that is not always the case.

 If you or a loved one has suffered extensive injuries or harm because you were improperly treated for a hemorrhagic stroke, contact our Chicago hemorrhagic stroke malpractice attorney and we will get started on preparing your medical malpractice claim!
 Our legal team has the experience and results to fight for you.